odoo/documentation/odoo_sh/getting_started/create.rst

 Sign in with Github
 ===================

 Sign in with your Github account.
-If you do not have an account yet, hit the link *Create an account*.
+If you do not have an account yet, hit the *Create an account* link.

 .. image:: ./media/github-signin.png
    :align: center